d8corp/innet-server/readme/ELEMENTS.md

 - Returns `requestValidation` error (400) when request data fails validation rules
 - Returns `requestBodyContentType` error (400) when required body is missing or has unsupported content type

-Works together with errorShema and errorShemaRefs to customize these built-in error schemas.
+Works together with errorSchema and errorSchemaRefs to customize these built-in error schemas.

 - Type: `boolean`
 - Default: `false`